Before starting, please note:

 - Double-click on Soundshaper.exe within your Soundshaper6 folder.
 You are asked to confirm that you have already installed CDP.
 Then this dialog appears:

 This is a folder selector, which starts in the level above \Soundshaper6.
-If the folder shown is NOT the one in which you have installed CDP, then browse to the correct folder and select it.
+If the folder shown is NOT the one in which you have installed CDP and Soundshaper, then browse to the correct folder and select it.

-For Soundshaper to work correctly, it must know the location of the CDP folder.
+For Soundshaper to work correctly, it must know where to find the CDP base folder.
 If you are not sure, close the program and re-start when you can select it successfully.

 - 2. CDP PROGRAMS: Soundshaper looks for the CDP programs folder and if it finds it, it will ask you to confirm.